ryguy5/arlo-cam-api/README.md

             "nat": {
                 "rule": {
                     "1": {
+                        "description": "DNAT from cameras to server",
-                    "description": "Redirect Arlo camera traffic to arlo-cam-api", "destination": {
+                        "destination": {
-                        "address": "192.168.3.1",
+                            "address": "172.14.1.1"
-                        "port": "4000"
                         },
                         "inside-address": {
                             "address": "192.168.1.100"
                         },
                         "inbound-interface": "eth1.3",
                         "protocol": "tcp_udp",
                         "type": "destination",
                         "log": "enable"
+                    },
+                    "5001": {
+                        "description": "SNAT from server to cameras",
+                        "source": {
+                            "address": "192.168.1.100"
+                        },
+                        "outside-address": {
+                            "address": "172.14.1.1"
+                        },
+                        "outbound-interface": "eth1.3",
+                        "protocol": "tcp_udp",
+                        "type": "source",
+                        "log": "enable"
                     }
                 }
             }
         }
     }
     ```
 - If your networking equipment doesn't allow for any of the above, you'll need to [set up a Linux computer](https://github.com/brianschrameck/arlo-cam-api#pairing-a-camera-to-your-own-basestation) to run the API and act as a base station.
 This requires you to configure `hostapd` and `dhcpcd` to turn your Linux machine into an access point.
-You would then need to configure a static route between your main network where you run your camera software (e.g. Scrypted), and the network subnet that the cameras would join.
-Alternatively, you could run the camera software on the same machine that hosts Arlo Cam API and your wireless access point to avoid setting up a static route.
+Finally, you would run the camera software on the same machine that hosts Arlo Cam API and your wireless access point.
+Alternatively, you could run the camera software elsewhere and set up a static route between that server (say, 192.168.1.100) and your camera IPs (e.g. 172.14.1.0/24).
+You would also need to set up SOURCE NAT rules on the Linux machine to make it look like all traffic is coming from the gateway IP address: `iptables [...] -j SNAT --to-source 172.14.1.1`

 ## Capture Real Base Station WPA-PSK